mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 |CreateTime | `createdDateTime` | The time at which the file was created. |
 |UpdateTime	| `lastModifiedDateTime` | The last time the file was modified. |

 ### Sync

 You can configure full and incremental crawls based on the scheduling options present here.
 By default, incremental crawl is set for every 15 minutes, and full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

 ## Troubleshooting

 ### **Your security credentials have expired for this session.
-Please go back and sign in again with your App key and App secret.**
+Please go back and sign in again with your App key and app secret.**
 Credential info has expired.
 Please create a new key in 15Five integrations setting and copy the latest access token from the setting tab to authenticate.

-### **Invalid Credentials detected.
+### **Invalid credentials detected.
 Please check the credential info and check the permission scopes of the 15Five App.**
 Common credential error.
 Please go back to the 15Five integrations setting and check if the access token is correct.

 ## What's next

 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

-If you have any other issues or want to provide feedback, reach out to us at [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).
+If you have any other issues or want to provide feedback, reach out to us at [Microsoft Graph|Support](https://developer.microsoft.com/en-us/graph/support).